GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ### User control

-Browsers should not register every site that can handle files as a file handler.
-Instead, registration should be gated behind installation and never happen without explicit user confirmation, especially if a site is to become the default handler.
+The spec states that browsers should not register every site that can handle files as a file handler.
+Instead, file handling registration should be gated behind installation and never happen without explicit user confirmation, especially if a site is to become the default handler.
+Rather than hijacking existing extensions like `.json` that the user probably already has a default handler registered for, sites should consider crafting their own extensions.

 ### Transparency